pierre-rouleau/usrhome/readme.rst

 ================================== ================================================================
 ``cls``                            Shortcut for ``clear``; clear the content of the shell window.

+``flip-to-ln FNAME DNAME``         Move file FNAME into directory DNAME and create a symbolic link
+                                   at DNAME that points to its new location inside directory DNAME.

+                                   - Under Linux, where the GNU coreutils ln (>= 8.16) has the ``-r`` option switch, the symbolic links are always created relative if they can be.
+                                   - Under macOS if you need to create relative symbolic links you must provide relative FNAME and DNAME arguments.

 ``md``                             Shortcut for ``mkdir``

 ``rd``                             Shortcut for ``rmdir``